Hopi service projects in support of traditional people:

 - Connecting Hopi people with resources, resource people to support their sustainability

 2011 Hopi Project YouTube video:

 Supplies & Food for Hopi Families

 Annual Hopi Holiday Winter Gifting ProjectYour donations have supported this since 1999.
-We take food and gifts to families and elders in several villages on all 3 Mesas.
+We take food and gifts to families and elders in several villages.

 Hopi School Children SupportWe take school and learning supplies to Hopi youth, including Hopi foster home kids, in the fall and again during our annual Hopi Holiday Project winter gifting project.
 You can also sponsor a child/family with monthly monetary donations or even ship supplies to them.

 We provide supplies in support of Hopi traditional ceremonies.

 Hopi Orchard – Garden- Healthy Eating ProjectOrchards, edible shrubs, herbs, kitchen garden projects using low water drip systems and permaculture design-with-nature practices as part of creating more local food supply and healthier diet.
 There is growing interest at Hopi in this type of food raising along with the traditional dry-farm crops that Hopi farmers have cultivated for centuries.